 Some of you need that so badly.
 “The hope that you heard in the Truth of the Gospel which is come unto you as it is in all the world, and bringeth forth fruit as it does also in you since the day you heard of it anew the grace of God in truth”.
 To bring fruit, to bring forth fruit means to make something effective, in the scriptural parlance here.
 If an idea is fruitful that means it’s implemented, right?
 If a relationship is fruitful that means that it is solidly put together and has good results.

-So that this matter of the hope that the reason the Gospel has come to these folk and it says, “It brings forth fruit”, that means they got some hope themselves and they began to implement the truths that are found in the Word of God.
+So that this matter of the hope that there is in the Gospel has come to these folk and it says, “It brings forth fruit”, that means they got some hope themselves and they began to implement the truths that are found in the Word of God.

 The Gospel of the Lord Jesus Christ, this blessed message that Christ died for our sins and was buried and rose again and He’s alive today to be our living Savior, to save to the uttermost, becomes real to you when you apply God’s grace to your life.
 Now, there are certain areas where we feel religiously comfortable, but there are other areas in our lives and in our personalities, that we really hate to think about.
 Dark rooms and set apart enclaves that scarcely ever see the light of God’s Truth because we just don’t want to face up to them.
 And it varies with differing people obviously, but you know because you’re thinking about it right now, the area of your life where it’s hard for you to even to think about it, and you certainly don’t want to face up to it and you don’t really want to let go of it.
 You understand me, don’t you?